iannech/swapSkill/README.md

 # Target
 Students are the primary target but everyone is free to use.
 Once profile is complete, they'll fill in all the skills they possess and wanna share with world.
-Users can add items they wish to exchange to their inventory .

 Once a user has completed their profile setup, they immediately gain access to the swapSkill platform:-
 	- They can see tasks/assignments that people in their location want done